Courses in Translation - Literature and Culture (LC)

 - Although these courses do not count towards the German major or minor, such students often take these courses to expand their knowledge of German-speaking countries.

-- Students in Women's Studies, Western European Studies and/or Russian and Eastern European Studies
+- Students in Women's Studies, Western European Studies and/or Russian and East European Studies

 LC 110 Playing Revolution (LT)